Parts of an Invoice: What an Invoice Must Contain

 8. Provide Personal Information for You and Your Customer

 Finally, you should make sure to add all relevant personal information about both you and your customer.
-For you, this includes your name, address, and contact details at a bare minimum.
+For you, this includes your name, address, and contact information at a bare minimum.
 When it comes to the client, you should at least include their company name and address.

 You can add additional information as well, as appropriate, such as tax ID numbers.
 However, avoid adding unimportant filler, as this could make the invoice difficult to read.

-How to Easily Create and Manage Invoices
+How to Easily Create and Manage Professional Invoices

 With this, you can easily create professional invoices using templates, which ensures all the relevant information is included every time.
 You can even use this to send out receipts and reminders from the same interface, keeping everything in one tidy spot.